Fed Up With Back Talk? Here's How to Respond to Your Child

-Does your kid talk back, rather than listening to you?
+Does your kid talk back, rather than listen to you?
 Here's some expert advice on why it happens and how to respond appropriately to back talk.

 You ask your son to set the table, and he replies, "You set it!
 Why do I have to do it?"
 You stand your ground and insist that he sets the table or he can't have dessert.
 Then he hurls an "I hate you!" in your direction before stomping out of the room.